mamxalf/mamxalf.github.io/_pages/about.md

 Hello, everyone 👋 !

 Introduce me **Hammam Firdaus** a Software Engineer [Qontak by Mekari](https://mekari.com/produk/qontak/).
-I'm currently a Rubyst and trying to become a Rustacean 😄 , but i'm very possible to learn and build program use another programming language 😃
+I'm currently a Rubyst 😄 , but i'm very possible to learn and build program use another programming language 😃

 I'm build web mostly use Rails ( From Hello World to IPO 🤟 ).